segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 This is usually only an issue in [Mixpanel](/docs/connections/destinations/catalog/mixpanel#alias), since it's the only destination that requires a call to [alias](/docs/connections/spec/alias) in the browser to link anonymous browsing history to a new identified user.

-Remember that for destinations that require aliasing, you must make the [Alias call](/docs/connections/spec/alias) before you make the [Identify call](/docs/connections/spec/identify) for that user,.
+Remember that for destinations that require aliasing, you must make the [Alias call](/docs/connections/spec/alias) before you make the [Identify call](/docs/connections/spec/identify) for that user.
 Even if you make an [Identify call](/docs/connections/spec/identify) from a server library, it can't happen before the client-side [alias](/docs/connections/spec/alias).